Solutions Search Results

 HARBEC captures economic and environmental benefits by adopting a new finance method that evaluates potential projects over the entire course of their expected lives.

-Milwaukee, WI created a PACE financing option that allows building owners to pay for energy improvements through a voluntary municipal special charge which is attached to the property, not the owner.
+Milwaukee, WI, created a property assessed clean energy (PACE) program which allows building owners to pay for energy projects through a voluntary municpal special charge that is attached to the property, not the owner.
+To date, the city has closed 8 PACE projects and yielded annual savings of over $1 million.

-Pittsburgh, PA established a Green Initiatives Trust Fund to set aside funds for energy conservation projects and recycle project savings for further reinvestment.
+Pittsburgh, PA established a Green Initiatives Trust Fund to set aside funds for energy conservation projects and utilizes the savings to fund future projects.

 Metrus Energy deployed multi-measure energy efficiency retrofits in BAE Systems facilities with no upfront costs using an Energy Services Agreement (ESA).

-Southern California Edison introduced an On-Bill Financing Program to overcome the upfront capital cost barrier in conducting energy efficiency projects.
+Southern California Edison introduced an On-Bill Financing Program to overcome the upfront capital cost barrier in conducting energy efficiency projects, providing over $10 million in loans for eligible business customers.

 The lease is a powerful tool for tenants and landlords to achieve sustainability and corporate social responsibility goals.
 So why aren’t more organizations putting green leasing into practice?
 This presentation will provide a primer on commercial green leases and showcase successes and challenges faced by leading organizations that are implementing lease clauses to accelerate and achieve energy performance goals.